RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 And it's the fastest method.

-I suspect that we could push this method even further with some handwritten SIMD, but that's beyond the scope of this article.
+Since it is doing strictly less work than the integer rounding method, this result is to be expected.
+However, the generalized multiply-add method is only 10% faster, so that's still a little disappointing.
+I suspect that we could push it even further with some handwritten SIMD, but that's beyond the scope of this article.

 ## Conclusion

 The sky is the limit when it comes to optimizations.
 Hopefully some of the tricks I show-cased in this article will be useful to you in the future.

 However, I also want to stress correctness **always** comes before performance.
 The multiply-add method may be fast, but it's almost impossible for a human to verfiy that the constants are correct.
-This can of course be mitigated with tests (there are only 32 inputs, so we can just check all inputs against the naive implementation), but code that isn't obviously correct is a problem in itself.
+This can of course be [mitigated with tests](https://github.com/RunDevelopment/rounding-bench-rs/blob/b66b6baeaf06043346232f2ff24bdcbdf985be47/src/lib.rs#L67) (there are only 32 possible inputs after all), but code that isn't obviously correct is a problem in itself.

 Anyway, that's it for now.
 I'm currently working on a follow-up article that will explain how to find the constants for the multiply-add method.
 Please check it out when it's ready if you're interested.